-The institution participates in the Universities Superannuation Scheme, a defined benefit scheme contracted out of the State Second Pension (S2P).
+The Institution participates in the Universities Superannuation Scheme, a defined benefit scheme contracted out of the State Second Pension (S2P).
 The assets of the scheme are held in a separate trustee-administered fund, Universities Superannuation Scheme Limited.
 Because of the mutual nature of the scheme, the scheme's assets are not hypothecated to individual institutions and a scheme-wide contribution rate is set.
-The institution is therefore exposed to actuarial risks associated with other institutions' employees and is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis and therefore, as required by FRS 17 'Retirement benefits', accounts for the scheme as if it were a defined contribution scheme.
+The Institution is therefore exposed to actuarial risks associated with other institutions' employees and is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis and therefore, as required by FRS 17 "Retirement benefits", accounts for the scheme as if it were a defined contribution scheme.
 As a result, the amount charged to the income and expenditure account represents the contributions payable to the scheme in respect of the accounting period.

-The appointment of directors to the board of the trustee is determined by the company's Articles of Association.
-Four of the directors are appointed by Universities UK; three are appointed by the University and College Union, of whom at least one must be a USS pensioner member; one is appointed by the Higher Education Funding Councils; and a minimum of two and a maximum of four are co-opted directors appointed by the board.
+The appointment of directors to the board of the trustee is determined by the trustee company's Articles of Association.
+Four of the directors are appointed by Universities UK; three are appointed by the University and College Union, of whom at least one must be a USS pensioner member; one is appointed by the Higher Education Funding Councils; and a minimum of two and a maximum of four are co-opted directors appointed by board.
 Under the scheme trust deed and rules, the employer contribution rate is determined by the trustee, acting on actuarial advice.

-The latest triennial actuarial valuation of the scheme was at 31 March 2008.
-This was the first valuation for USS under the new scheme specific funding regime introduced by the Pensions Act 2004, which requires schemes to adopt a statutory funding objective, which is to have sufficient and appropriate assets to cover their technical provisions.
-The actuary also carries out regular reviews of the funding level each year between triennial valuations and details of his estimate of the funding level at 31 March 2011 are also included in this note.
+The latest triennial actuarial valuation of the scheme was at 31st March 2011.
+This was the second valuation for USS under the new scheme specific funding regime introduced by the Pensions act 2004, which requires schemes to adopt a statutory funding objective, which is to have sufficient and appropriate assets to cover their technical provisions.
+The actuary also carries out regular reviews of the funding levels.
+In particular he carries out a review of the funding level each year between triennial valuations and details of his estimate of the funding level at 31 March 2012 are also included in this note.

 The triennial valuation was carried out using the projected unit method.
-The assumptions which have the most significant effect on the result of the valuation are those relating to the rate of return on investments (i.e. the valuation rate of interest) the rates of increase in salary and pensions and the assumed rates of mortality.
-The financial assumptions are derived from market yields prevailing at the valuation date.
-An 'inflation risk premium' adjustment was also included by deducting 0.3% from the market-implied inflation on account of the historically high level of inflation implied by the government bonds (particularly when compared to the Bank of England's target of 2% for CPI which corresponds broadly to 2.75% for RPI per annum).
+The assumptions which have the most significant effect on the result of the valuation are those relating to the rate of return on investments (i.e. the valuation rate of interest), the rates of increase in salary and pensions and the assumed rates of mortality.
+The financial assumptions were derived from market yields prevailing at the valuation date.
+An "inflation risk premium" adjustment was also included by deducting 0.3% from the market-implied inflation on account of the historically high level of inflation implied by the government bonds (particularly when compared to the Bank of England's target of 2% for CPI which corresponds broadly to 2.75% for RPI per annum).

-To calculate the technical provisions, it was assumed that the valuation rate of interest would be 6.4% per annum (which includes an additional assumed investment return over gilts of 2% per annum), salary increases would be 4.3% per annum (plus an additional allowance for increases in salaries due to age and promotion reflecting historical scheme experience, with further cautionary reserve on top for past service liabilities) and pensions would increase by 3.3% per annum.
+To calculate the technical provisions, it was assumed that the valuation rate of interest would be 6.1% per annum (which includes an additional assumed investment return over gilts of 2% per annum), salary increases would be 4.4% (with short-term general pay growth at 3.65% per annum plus an additional allowance for increases in salaries due to age and promotion reflecting historical scheme experience, with a further cautionary reserve on top for past service liabilities) and pensions would increase by 3.4% per annum for three years following the valuation then 2.6% per annum thereafter.